 Summer Clinical Practicum

-This one-month program offers an opportunity to develop specific skills in family therapy through lecture, discussion, case studies, and live family interviews.
-Students work as co-therapists conducting therapy interviews while also working as part of a clinical consultation team led by experienced Ackerman faculty.
+Trainees will conduct interviews as co-therapists while working as part of a clinical consultation team led by experienced Ackerman faculty.
 This one-month program focuses on learning relational interviewing skills and systemic approaches to change.

-Eligibility: Social workers, marriage and family therapists, mental health counselors, psychologists, and psychiatrists.
+This course is open to social workers, marriage and family therapists, mental health counselors, psychologists, and psychiatrists.
 Class size is limited to six trainees.

 For more information, contact:

 212 879-4900, ext 111